Sita Bibaha

+Cast

 Production

 The film was sponsored by the Calcutta-based Kali Film Studio and cost Rs.
 Thirty thousand (30,000).

 Mohan Sundar as the producer then had to seek loans to pay the artists.
 According to the vouchers signed by the artists, Makhanlal (Ram) had received Rs 120 on 30 October 1935.
 Adaita Ballabha Mohanty (Laxman) was paid just Rs 35 as a conveyance fee.
 Actress Miss Prabhabati (Sita) received the highest among the lot, Rs 150.

 The total expenditure incurred to make the first commercial movie in the history of Odisha was Rs 29,781 and 10 anna.
 The picture was subjected to Bengal Board of Film Certificate and the police commissioner of Lal Bazaar awarded it the censor certificate.

 The film was adapted from a drama written by Kamapala Mishra.